smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - `V1V2` - Runs both stacks simultaneously.
 For each link with another peer, V2 networking will be preferred.
 If V2 does not work, the link will automatically fall back to V1.
 If V2 starts working again later, it will automatically be prefered again.
 This is useful for migrating networks without downtime.
 Note that the two networking stacks _must not_ be configured to bind to the same IP/port.
 - `V2`

 All nodes in the OCR network should share the same networking stack.
+The `V1` stack is deprecated and is being phased out.
+Do not use it for new deployments.
+Expect the default value of this variable to change to `V2` in the future.

 #### P2P_PEER_ID